-The Higher Education Leadership (HEL) specialization, with an option in College and University Leadership is designed to provide a Ph.D. program that is specifically focused on leadership within colleges and universities.
-It is offered exclusively through a distance delivery format.
+The Higher Education Leadership specialization is designed to provide a Ph.D. program that is specifically focused on leadership within colleges and universities.
 If an advanced degree offered through this medium is what you are looking for, please visit the Higher Education Leadership web page for more details.

-The Organizational Learning, Performance and Change (OLPC) Ph.
-D. specialization is designed for individuals intending to occupy scholarship, research, planning and/or implementation roles associated with strategic human capital development processes, which advance and sustain organizations, industries, and economies engaging in the global imperative.
+The Organizational Learning, Performance and Change specialization is designed for individuals intending to occupy scholarship, research, planning and/or implementation roles associated with strategic human capital development processes, which advance and sustain organizations, industries, and economies engaging in the global imperative.
 If an advanced degree focusing on these professional roles and responsibilities seems right for you, we encourage you to explore our Ph.
-D. specialization on our Organizational Learning, Performance and Change web page for more details.
+D. specialization for more details.

-The School Leadership Ph.D. program is designed for practitioners who are interested in leadership positions in the PK-12 school system.
-These positions might include anything from being a Principal, Curriculum Specialist, Policy Maker, University Professor/Teacher Educator, or well-prepared classroom teacher.
-The instructors in the program are experts in the PK-22 environment and are committed to providing the very best preparatory educational experience possible for the continued improvement of the American Public School system.
-For more information, please visit the School Leadership web page.
+The School Leadership specialization is designed for practitioners who are interested in leadership positions in the PK-12 school system.
+These positions might include anything from being a principal, curriculum specialist, policy maker, university professor/teacher educator, or well-prepared classroom teacher.
+The instructors in the program are experts in the PK-22 environment, and are committed to providing the very best preparatory educational experience possible for the continued improvement of the American public school system.
+For more information, please visit the School Leadership page.

 The Western Interstate Commission on Higher Education (WICHE) has designated the School of Education's Ph.
 D. degree to be a Regional Graduate Program.
 This designation permits citizens of other western states to pay resident tuition rates under certain conditions.